-Join George Maestri for an in-depth discussion in this video Exporting scenes, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Exporting scenes, part of Learning MotionBuilder.

 - MotionBuilder is mostly a motion editor.…It's not really a finishing tool,…so typically the workflow is…you import stuff into MotionBuilder,…you massage the motion…and then you send it out to another package…for final rendering and compositing and all of that.…So, with that in mind, Autodesk has provided a lot of tools…to get MotionBuilder data into other packages.…And, one of them is the FBX format.…There's a lot of packages that support FBX,…so you can just save out a MotionBuilder file as an FBX.…